 A new semi-auto shotgun from Benelli, the ETHOS Cordoba BE.S.T. is designed to conquer high-volume shooting.
 Features include ported barrels for quick follow-up shots and a recoil-reducing system called ComfortTech for — you guessed it — a more comfortable shot.

 The new BE.S.T. finish technology upgrades the ETHOS Cordoba for durability in harsh environments.
 It incorporates diamond-like carbon particles applied with high-vacuum plasma nanotechnology.
 And the process is environmentally friendly, with no hazardous chemical byproducts.

 The 12-, 20-, and 28-gauge options can handle 3-inch magnums down to the lightest loads (seven-eighths of an ounce).
 It’s one of the more expensive guns on the list, retailing at $2,350.

-The updated 687 Silver Pigeon III levels up Beretta’s reliable performance with an over/under gun that’s both impressive-looking and a workhorse in the field or shooting clays.
+The updated 687 Silver Pigeon III levels up Beretta’s reliable performance with an over/under the gun that’s both impressive-looking and a workhorse in the field or shooting clays.

 Changes in the aesthetic present a gun that looks further out of your price range than it actually is.
-Set on the reliable 680 platform, the 687 boasts class 2.5 walnut wood, finished in a glossy protective coat.
+Set on the reliable 680 platforms, the 687 boasts class 2.5 walnut wood, finished in a glossy protective coat.